geraudmathe/Locomotive-fundamentals/README.md

 </html>
 ```

-A page, which inherits from index :
+A page, which inherits from index:
 ```html
 {% extends parent %}